Bamboo network: History

 Commercial influence of Chinese traders and merchants in Southeast Asia dates back at least to the third century AD, when official missions by the Han government were dispatched to countries in the Southern Seas.
 Distinct and stable overseas Chinese communities became a feature of Southeast Asia by the mid-seventeenth century across major port cities of Indonesia, Thailand, and Vietnam.
 More than 1500 years ago, Chinese merchants began to sail southwards towards Southeast Asia in search of trading opportunities and wealth.
 These areas were known as Nanyang or the Southern Seas.
 Many of those who left China were Southern Han Chinese comprising the Hokkien, Teochew, Cantonese, Hakka and Hainanese who trace their ancestry from the southern Chinese coastal provinces, principally known as Guangdong, Fujian and Hainan.
 Periods of heavy emigration would send waves of Chinese into Southeast Asia.
 Unrest and periodic upheaval throughout succeeding Chinese dynasties encouraged further emigration throughout the centuries.
 By the 12th century, Chinese began permanently settling in Thailand, and by the 13th century, in Cambodia and in Indonesia.
 In the early 1400s, the Ming dynasty Chinese admiral Zheng He under the Yongle Emperor led a fleet of three hundred vessels around Southeast Asia during the Ming treasure voyages.

 Since 1500, Southeast Asia has been a magnet for Chinese emigrants where they have strategically developed a bamboo network encompassing an elaborately diverse spectrum of economic activities spread across numerous industries.
-The Chinese were one commercial minority among many including Indian Gujaratis, Chettiars, Portuguese and Japanese until the middle of the seventeenth century.
-Subsequently, damage to the rival trade networks the English and Dutch in the Indian Ocean allowed the enterprising Chinese to take over the roles once held by the Japanese in the 1630s.
+The Chinese were one commercial minority among many including Indian Gujaratis, Chettiars, Portuguese and Japanese, in addition to various networks of Malays, Javanese, Minangkabau, Bugis, Chams, Mons and other indigenous groups, all of whom thrived under the patronage of Southeast Asian port polities until the middle of the seventeenth century.
+Subsequently, damage to the rival trade networks caused by English and Dutch rule in the Indian Ocean allowed enterprising Chinese to take over the roles once held by the other communities by the 1630s.
+European rulers subordinated the indigenous commercial networks present in Southeast Asia to subject the region more tightly and prevent potential threats to their own political and economic dominance.
+Thus, the Chinese were relied upon as middlemen in the colonies, and were outsourced much of the day-to-day work of empire building.
+The Europeans relied on Chinese merchant clans to manage revenue farms, collect taxes, and serve as their main entrepot of trade in the region.
+However, as most Chinese were sidelined from political power, the community as a whole would focus largely on commerce, leveraging on their transnational connections that spanned from Amoy and Hong Kong to Jakarta and Manila.
+These networks would be leveraged to accumulate massive fortunes at the end of colonial rule.
 Overseas Chinese populations in Southeast Asia saw a rapid increase following the Communist victory in the Chinese Civil War in 1949 which forced many refugees to emigrate outside of China causing a rapid expansion of the overseas Chinese bamboo network.